pallets-eco/flask-admin/doc/quickstart.rst

 ------------

 While developing the library, I attempted to make it as flexible as possible.
-Developer should not patch a library to achieve desired functionality.
+Developer should not monkey-patch anything to achieve desired functionality.

 Library uses one simple, but powerful concept - administrative pieces are built as classes with view methods.